threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 ```

-We're going to save all of our new parameters to a dictionary test_parameters, then apply that to our test_frame.
+We're going to save all of our new parameters to a dictionary test_parameters, then apply that to our test_frame dataframe.

 ### **Transform and standardize our continuous variables**